lawrencengukusuk/Code-Alpha-Data-science-Internship/README.md

 Absolutely.
-Since this is the **main README for the CodeAlpha Data Science Internship repository**, it should summarize both projects rather than duplicate the detailed project READMEs.
+Since this is the main README for the CodeAlpha Data Science Internship repository, it should summarize both projects rather than duplicate the detailed project READMEs.

-You can use the following as your **root `README.md`**:
+You can use the following as your root `README.md`:

 ````markdown
 # CodeAlpha Data Science Internship